Hello adventurers and welcome to:

-- Race is intended to be a solo/ self-supported race.
-The physical separation/isolation from family and friends is intended to be part of the journey.
+- The race is intended to be a solo/ self-supported race.
+The physical separation/isolation from family and friends are intended to be part of the journey.

 - This is a self documented race, no racer film crews.

-- The only prize in this race is honor.
+- The only prize in this race is an honor.

 Click here to register for the race.